formsend/nano/README.md

 ## Rate Limiting

 Our entire API is rate limited to prevent abuse.
 If you need lots of simultaneous API calls, please let us know first at hello[at]forward.miami.
+Or your application might be blocked automatically.

 ## 👤 Author